Stuart Maconie: Other broadcasting

-Maconie has also presented musical specialities for BBC Radio 4 and the new-style "populist" BBC Radio 3 and has appeared on television and in films.
+Maconie has also presented musical specials for BBC Radio 4 and BBC Radio 3, and has appeared on television and in films.
 In 2007 he presented Stuart Maconie's TV Towns for ITV3, six one-hour shows about TV and film locations in Newcastle, Birmingham, Manchester, Edinburgh, Liverpool and London.

 In February 2015 he was the guest of Sarah Walker on BBC Radio 3's Essential Classics.
-Since 2016 he has appeared on the North of England team on the BBC Radio 4's Round Britain Quiz.
+Since 2016 he has appeared on the North of England team on Radio 4's Round Britain Quiz.

 Other projects

 Maconie was President of The Ramblers from 2017 to 2023 and is a keen fellwalker.
-He completed, on 20 June 2009, all 214 Wainwrights in Cumbria and is an honorary member of the Wainwright Society, having given their Memorial Lecture in 2006.
+On 20 June 2009, he completed all 214 Wainwrights in Cumbria and is an honorary member of the Wainwright Society, having given their Memorial Lecture in 2006.
 In late 2009, Experience Northwest released a series of short stories he wrote about the hidden gems in England's Northwest.